Cigna/ibis/docs/property_file_update.md

 ```

-Following are the list of property to be updated
+Following are the list of properties to be updated

 | Property | Update Required  | Description  |
 | :-   | :- | :- |